 A commemortaive Rockall Club Patch is now available to members of The Club, to raise funds for the Rockall 2022 expedition.
 Please contact the secretary for more information.

 March 2021 - The first Rockall Club gathering was planned at The

 Northern Lighthouse Board in Edinburgh.
 This was cancelled due to

 4th July 2017 - Safehaven Marine completed their 'Long Way Round' circumnavigation of Ireland via Rockall, placing a plaque on the rock without landing.
 The team comprised skipper Frank Kowalski, Mary Power, Ciaran Monks, Ian Brownlee and Carl Randalls, and were unfortunately unable to confirm whether the navigation light is still in operation.

 29th May 2016 - Neil McGrigor's team of four landed by Scorpion RIB 'Rockall' from Oban, they spent the night and installed a new Carmanah M650 solar LED white light, which was programmed to flash at 15 second intervals.

 Nick Hancock has published his book Rockall Solo about his 2014 expedition, which is available here.

-19th July 2014 - Nick Hancock achieved record breaking 45 day occupation record of Rockall.
+19th July 2014 - Nick Hancock achieved record breaking 45 day solo and unsupported occupation record of Rockall.

 16th June 2014 - VSV Maryslim completed record 53 hour, 29 minute, 52 second run from Portland Bill around Rockall and back.